PinaGruden/TDOA_tracking_master/README.md

 2) From A2_ExtractMeasurements_and_TrackTDOAs.m part of the processing:
 - Extracted TDOA tracks ('Tracks') - 1xM structure, where M is number of targets.
 For each target there are three fields: 'time', 'time_local','tdoa', where 'time' refers to time is seconds from the start of the file/encounter, 'time_local' refers to time in timedate format.
 - Models used in GM-PHD-SA filter ('model')- a structure array containing models and parameters for the filter.
-- Parameters used for normalization, measurement extraction and track extraction ('parameters_measure_tracking')
+- Parameters used for normalization, measurement extraction and track extraction ('parameters_measure_tracking').
-- Parameters used in the processing ('parameters')- these are parameters specifying array & encounter information, parameters used in cross-correlogram computation, measurement extraction.
-(Comes from A1 part of the processing)
+- Parameters used in the cross-correlogram computation ('parameters'), (Comes from A1 part of the processing).
-- Parameters used specifically in processing of clicks and/or whistles ('parameters_clicks' and 'parameters_whistles' or 'param_signal') (Comes from A1 part of the processing)
+- Parameters used specifically in processing of clicks and/or whistles ('parameters_clicks' and 'parameters_whistles' or 'param_signal'), (Comes from A1 part of the processing).
 - Scalars used for normalization of the cross-correlograms ('scalar_clicks' and 'scalar_whistles' or 'scalar').